ABOUT STEMCELL

 pluripotent stem cells

-Pluripotent stem cells have outstanding self-renewal ability and can differentiate into multiple diverse cells.
-There is increasing evidence that the aging process may adversely affect stem cells.
-As stem cells aging, their ability to regenerate decreases and the ability to differentiate into various cell types changes.
-Therefore, it is suggested that a decrease in stem cell function due to aging may play an important role in the pathophysiology of various aging-related diseases.
-It is important to understand the role of the aging process of stem cell function not only in understanding the pathophysiology of aging related diseases but also in developing effective stem cell based therapies for treating future senescence related diseases.
-This review article focuses on the basis of various aging-related disease stem cell dysfunctions.
-Several concepts concerning mechanisms that may cause aging-related stem cell dysfunction will now be described.
-We also briefly discuss the current potential treatment for stem cell deficiency associated with aging that is under development.
+Pluripotent stem cells have remarkable self-renewal capabilities and can differentiate into multiple diverse cell types.
+Evidence is gradually mounting that the aging process can adversely affect stem cells.
+As stem cells senesce, their regenerative capacity declines and their ability to differentiate into various cell types changes.
+Therefore, it has been suggested that the decline in stem cell function due to aging may play an important role in the pathophysiology of various aging-associated diseases.
+Understanding the role of the aging process in stem cell function is important not only for understanding the pathophysiology of aging-associated diseases but also for developing effective stem cell-based therapies to treat aging-associated diseases in the future.
+This review article focuses on the fundamentals of stem cell dysfunction associated with various aging-associated diseases.
+We then discuss several concepts regarding the mechanisms that may be responsible for aging-associated stem cell dysfunction.
+We also briefly discuss current potential therapies for aging-associated stem cell deficiencies that are currently under development.

 Citation// World J Exp Med.
 2017 Feb 20; 7(1): 1–10.Effect of aging on stem cells.
 Abu Shufian Ishtiaq Ahmed,et al